kevinfjbecker/RepData_PeerAssessment1/PA1_template.md

 ##                 (dbl)
 ## 1            10766.19
 ```
+#### Do these values differ from the estimates from the first part of the assignment?
+Filling in the mising data values raised both the mean and median values.
+The inital calulations of the mean (9354.23) and the median (10395) differed, whereas the mean and median values for the fillted dated were the same.
+#### What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ## Are there differences in activity patterns between weekdays and weekends?
+#### A utility function for determining weekend days.

 ```r
 isWeedendDay <- function (dateString) {